kubernetes/kubernetes/docs/proposals/volume-idempotency.md

 2. It must be possible to express that a volume plugin uses either a mountpoint check or marker file
 3. Marker file volumes must have the marker file created after `SetUp` runs successfully
-4. Refresh logic for refreshable plugins must be factored out of `SetUp`, and be run only if `SetUp` has run successfully.
-5. Ownership management must run once for each time `Setup` is invoked or refresh logic changes the state of a volume
+4. Ownership management must run once for each time `Setup` performs work
-6. Volume plugins must be able to trigger the externalized Setup flow to support correct composition of plugins
+5. Volume plugins must be able to trigger the externalized Setup flow to support correct composition of plugins

 The volume `Attributes` structure is the appropriate place to store information the properties we discuss here: